 PowerShell has its own wildcard based pattern matching syntax and you can use it with the -like operator.
 These wildcard patterns are fairly basic.

-• * will match any number of characters
+?will match any single character*will match any number of characters

 $value = 'S-ATX-SQL01'